Develop the critical thinking skills needed to effectively observe sociological topics and become equipped to conduct sociological research.

-Chicago is a laboratory for research and observation with its ethnic communities, economic development and urban issues.
-As a Sociology student at DePaul, you will have the opportunity to access Chicago’s rich and diverse culture through service opportunities, field experience, and internships.
+Chicago is a laboratory for research and observation with its ethnic communities, economic development and urban issues, giving you the opportunity to access Chicago’s rich and diverse culture through service opportunities, field experience and internships.

-We also offer a combined Bachelor’s/Master's of Sociology degree and a combined Bachelor’s of Sociology/Master’s of Secondary Education in Social Sciences degree.
-Both programs allow you to complete a bachelor’s degree and a graduate degree in five years.
+We offer combined bachelor’s + master’s degree programs including a combined bachelor’s in Sociology and a master’s in Secondary Education Social Sciences degree.
+These programs allow you to complete a bachelor’s degree and a graduate degree in as few as five years.

 We also offer the 3+3 BA/JD program, which allows high-achieving first-year undergraduate students to be admitted simultaneously to the College of Liberal Arts and Social Sciences (LAS) and the College of Law (LAW).
 You’ll complete your first three years in LAS and your final three years in LAW.

 - Police and the Urban Community